Observations at the hive entrance

 ||

-When the temperature rises, the winter cluster breaks up; however, if it drops quickly, the bees tighten their cluster.
-The rustling that is perceived comes from these movements.
-In both cases, it is difficult to observe an increase in respiratory activity.
-An experienced beekeeper never welcomes a sudden change in temperature in winter, any more than a sharp day–night change, because it always leads to higher food consumption.
+When the temperature rises, the winter cluster breaks up; however, if it drops rapidly, the bees huddle more tightly together.
+The hum perceived comes from these movements.
+In both cases, an increase in respiratory activity is difficult to observe.
+The experienced beekeeper never welcomes a sudden temperature change in winter, nor one occurring between day and night, as it always causes higher food consumption.

-The presence of a little condensation water on the landing board, directly in front of the entrance, means that the colony is generating warm, humid air and is therefore clearly alive.
+The presence of a little condensation water on the alighting board, directly in front of the entrance, means that the colony is generating warm, humid air and is therefore alive and well.

 |